mjdamgaard/UP-Web-Project/README_longer_version.md

 ## Overview of the semantic system of openSDB

+*There has been new changes to the system so this section needs to be changed.*

 ### Semantic inputs

 The example from before with "Peter Jackson" + "is the director of" + "Lord of